depeche-protocol/depeche-protocol.github.io/index.md

 not available - At the same time offering anonymity and confidentiality for both sender and receiver.
 All at the small cost of reliability!

+For an implementation of the protocol, [see DeDe, the Depeche demonstrator](https://github.com/depeche-protocol/dede)

 ## Use cases

 For use when the internet is broken.
 Maybe an extended power-outage, maybe a natural disaster